alucardthefish/learning-javascript/README.md

 ## filter() function

-This function allows us to create filters to discriminate data elements
+This function allows us to create filters to discriminate data elements.
+Returns the elements of an array that meet the condition specified in a callback function.

 Given an array of ages: